 TV Characters have a huge impact on their audience who invest hours living in their pockets watching their lives unfold on screen.
 Iconic TV relationships come in many forms, be it comedy duos, presenting partnerships, romantic relationships, or family bonds.
 ‘You can’t have one without the other’ comes to mind for many of our favourite on-screen duos.
-With Valentine’s Day fast approaching, our team started talking about our favourite TV pairs and why they hold a place in our hearts.
+With Valentine’s Day fast approaching, our team started talking about our favourite TV couples and why they hold a place in our hearts.

 Hannah: Matthew and Diana

 A Discovery of Witches is one of my favourite series to work on and watch.
 I love the dynamic between Matthew and Diana.
 She is strong and independent and will do what she feels is right, rather than what she is supposed to do.
 Matthew lets ger get on with it and loves her even more for it.

 Jim and Pam from The US Office are one of my all-time favourite TV couples.
 They are absolute relationship goals!
 They prank together and laugh together, are best friends and each other’s biggest fan!

 Jess: Randall and Beth

 Randall and Beth from This is Us are one of my favourite TV couples of all time.
 They are both so accepting and supportive of each other’s brilliance and flaws and I love how firm Beth learns to be in order to help Randall.

 Jade: David and Patrick

 David and Patrick from Schitts Creek are the ultimate couple – especially the open mic scene.
 The cherry on top for me is when Moira is totally immersed in seeing someone serenade her son and just take his breath away.
 They both have insecurities which they slowly start to claim as they fall more and more in love…I love them!